mohsaqr/latents/README.md

 plot(fit, what = "all")                # every view this fit supports, in order
 ```

-`descriptives()` answers the question it was asked first: the five indicators
-have ICCs of 0.09 to 0.22 across students, so the nesting carries signal and a
-two-level model has something to find.
-That fit then converges, all ten starts
-reach the same likelihood, and the two profiles separate cleanly: relative
-entropy is 0.938 at the enrolment level and 0.940 at the student level.
-The
+ `descriptives()` provides a first check of whether the multilevel structure is worth modelling.
+For the five indicators, ICCs range from 0.09 to 0.22 across students, showing that the nesting contains meaningful between-student variation.
+The two-level model then converges successfully, with all ten starts reaching the same likelihood.
+Classification is also clear, with relative entropy of 0.938 at the enrolment level and 0.940 at the student level.
-recovery table above puts 1,389 of 1,422 enrolments in the profile that
-generated them, 97.7%, with fitted profile 2 standing for the generated
-`engaged` pattern — label switching is ordinary and is not worth reordering
-anything to hide.
-The same table reads `student_type` against the group class,
-counting each student once: 61 of 62 `committed` students (98.4%) land in group
-class 2, and 34 of 44 `wavering` students (77.3%) in group class 1.
-Those two
-group classes are two kinds of student, and
-`get_results(fit, "profile_probabilities")` says how: one is 83% disengaged
-enrolments, the other 79% engaged.
-Pooled over the whole sample the engaged
-profile takes 58.8% of enrolments, which describes neither kind of student.
-Recovering that split is what the two-level model does and a pooled one cannot.

-Every result table is a base `data.frame` and one verb returns all of them, so
-nothing has to be pulled out of the fitted object by hand. `get_results(x, what = )`
-names the table, `what = "all"` returns every table the object can produce as a
-named list, `as.data.frame(x)` is plain coercion to the primary table — the
-measurement model for every fitted family — and `summary(x)` prints all of them
-truncated to `rows = 10` each, with the `get_results()` call that returns the rest.
-Asking an object for a table it does not have raises `multilpa_bad_argument`
-naming the ones it does.

-`diagnostics()` and `report()` take `by` and nothing else, apart from the `rows`
-that `report()` forwards to `print(summary(x))`: an argument they cannot forward
-is refused by `multilpa_bad_argument` naming it, rather than being dropped, so a
-`by` that was meant to reach the residual table cannot silently answer a
-different question.

-A table reads the data the fit already carries, so `data =` is optional for
-`get_results()`, `diagnostics()`, `report()`, `parameter_inference()`, `confint()`
-and `vcov()`.
-It is still required by `three_step()` and `r3step()`, which need
-the outcome or covariate columns the fit never saw, and by the recovery call
-above, whose `truth` columns are equally unseen.
-When it is supplied it is
-checked column by column against the fit: `get_results(x, "assignments")` and
-`get_results(x, "residuals")`, `three_step()` and `r3step()` raise
-`multilpa_bad_inference_data` when shared fitted columns disagree row by row.
-They warn `multilpa_unverified_alignment` when the supplied columns cannot
-establish order, for example when only a repeated group ID is shared.

-`descriptives()` also takes `by` on a plain data frame.
-A stratifier with
-missing values gets its own labelled `NA` stratum rather than being dropped, so
-the per-stratum counts always add up to the number of rows you passed in.

-Everything below runs on `course_engagement` as written, with one exception:
+Because `course_engagement` is simulated, the fitted classes can be compared with the classes that generated the data.
+At the enrolment level, 1,389 of 1,422 observations, or 97.7%, are assigned to the correct profile.
+Fitted profile 2 corresponds to the generated `engaged` pattern.
+The numerical labels themselves are arbitrary, so this label switching does not need to be corrected.

+The same recovery table compares `student_type` with the group-level class, counting each student once.
+Of the 62 `committed` students, 61, or 98.4%, are assigned to group class 2.
+Of the 44 `wavering` students, 34, or 77.3%, are assigned to group class 1. `get_results(fit, "profile_probabilities")` shows what these group classes represent: one consists of about 83% disengaged enrolments, while the other consists of about 79% engaged enrolments.
+By contrast, the pooled sample contains 58.8% engaged enrolments, which describes neither group well.
+This separation between student-level patterns is what the two-level model captures.

+All result tables are returned as base `data.frame` objects. `get_results(x, what = )` retrieves a specific table, while `what = "all"` returns all available tables as a named list. `as.data.frame(x)` returns the primary table, which is the measurement model for every fitted family. `summary(x)` prints all available tables, truncated to `rows = 10`, together with the corresponding `get_results()` call for retrieving the full result.
+Requesting a table that is not available raises `multilpa_bad_argument` and reports the valid choices.

+`diagnostics()` and `report()` take `by`, with `report()` also forwarding `rows` to `print(summary(x))`.
+Unsupported arguments are rejected with `multilpa_bad_argument` rather than silently ignored.

+For `get_results()`, `diagnostics()`, `report()`, `parameter_inference()`, `confint()`, and `vcov()`, `data =` is optional because the fitted object already carries the required data.
+It remains required for `three_step()` and `r3step()`, which need outcome or covariate columns not used in the original fit, and for recovery analyses using unseen `truth` columns.

+When `data =` is supplied, shared fitted columns are checked row by row against the original fit. `get_results(x, "assignments")`, `get_results(x, "residuals")`, `three_step()`, and `r3step()` raise `multilpa_bad_inference_data` when these columns disagree.
+If the available shared columns cannot establish row order, the package instead warns with `multilpa_unverified_alignment`.

+`descriptives()` also accepts `by` when applied to a plain data frame.
+Missing values in the stratifying variable are retained as a labelled `NA` stratum, so the stratum counts still sum to the total number of rows.

-the bundled indicators are all continuous, so the categorical examples in the
-next section use `survey`, a placeholder for data with categorical indicators of
-your own.
-For a complete reproducible example that simulates its own data and
-checks recovery against the values that generated it, run:
+All examples below run directly on `course_engagement`, except the categorical examples.
+Because the bundled indicators are continuous, those examples use `survey` as a placeholder for a dataset with categorical indicators.
+For a complete reproducible example that simulates data and checks recovery against the generating values, run:

 ```sh
 Rscript validation/synthetic-demo.R